Trushi28/Nexus/docs/Design.md

   a mount table would dispatch through.
 - The ELF loader only accepts static, non-PIE `ET_EXEC` binaries — no dynamic linking, no relocations, no PIE.
-- The NVMe driver is polled (no MSI-X interrupt wiring yet, though drivers/pci.h already has the capability), single-namespace, single-I/O-queue, and caps a single request at ~2MiB (one PRP-list page, not chained).
+- The NVMe driver is single-namespace, single-I/O-queue, and caps a single request at ~2MiB (one PRP-list page, not chained).
 Buffers must be page-aligned.
-See the comment at the top of drivers/nvme.c for the reasoning.
+Command completion is MSI-X-driven (admin queue on vector 0, I/O queue on vector 1) with no timeout on the wait -- consistent with every other blocking wait in this kernel; see the comment on drivers/nvme.c's submit_and_wait().
+  - Tab-completion's path matching only understands the classic VFS namespace ("/", tmpfs, the initrd) -- graph-FS paths (gcat/gls/ sstring targets) don't complete yet.
+- The graph filesystem (fs/graph.c) can free nodes now (grm/gunlink/ sstringrm/gclear -- plain refcounting, see the design note above), but reference cycles permanently leak: a node only reachable through a cycle is never freed short of a reboot. graph_load_from_disk() still refuses to run against a non-empty in-memory graph -- run gclear first if you want to reload mid-session.
+A node created after a gload draws its id from the restored counter, which can numerically reuse an id that existed earlier in the same session (never one currently live -- just a cosmetic wrinkle worth knowing about).
+  Persistence itself is still a whole-graph snapshot (gsync/gload), not continuous durability, capped at GRAPH_SNAPSHOT_MAX_BYTES (1MiB by default).
+One coarse lock covers the whole graph.

 ## Verification performed here